-While you probably won't see the famous bunny if you're in Italy for Easter, it's a huge holiday celebrated as only Italians can.
+If you're lucky enough to be in Italy for Easter, you won't see the famous bunny or go for an Easter egg hunt.
+But Easter in Italy is a huge holiday, second only to Christmas in its importance for Italians.
 While the days leading up to Easter in Italy include solemn processions and masses, Pasqua, as it's called in Italian, is a joyous celebration marked with rituals and traditions.
-The Monday following Easter, La Pasquetta, is also a public holiday throughout Italy.
+La Pasquetta, the Monday after Easter Sunday, is also a public holiday throughout Italy.

 Easter with the Pope in Rome at Saint Peter's

 On Good Friday, the Pope celebrates the Via Crucis or Stations of the Cross in Rome near the Colosseum.
 A huge cross with burning torches lights the sky as the stations of the cross are described in several languages.
 At the end, the Pope gives a blessing.
 Easter mass is held in every church in Italy, with the biggest and most popular celebrated by the Pope at Saint Peter's Basilica.
 The Papal Prefecture, the entity responsible for organizing Papal audiences, recommends ordering tickets, which are free, at least 2-6 months in advance.

 Read more about Easter Week at the Vatican and in Rome.

 Good Friday and Easter Week Processions in Italy

 Solemn religious processions are held in Italian cities and towns on the Friday or Saturday before Easter and sometimes on Easter Sunday.
 Many churches have special statues of the Virgin Mary and Jesus that may be paraded through the city or displayed in the main square.

 Parade participants are often dressed in traditional ancient costumes, and olive branches are often used along with palm fronds in the processions and to decorate churches.